 Kenya coffee plant varietals

 The loamy, red-orange volcanic soil and the moderate climate consisting of equatorial sunlight and well-chosen Kenya coffee plant varietals make growing very productive;

 - SL 28

 The most popular and prized Kenyan coffee beans are SL-28 and SL-34.
 The SL initials stand for Scott Labs.
 The Kenyan government hired the Lab in the 1930s to determine the region’s most economically viable coffee trains.

 These varietals make Kenya the most consistent producer of world-class premium gourmet coffee.
 Commercial coffee cultivars produced by Kenya’s Coffee Research Foundation include:

-Ruiru 11, which thrives on high elevations, is resistant to Coffee berry disease and coffee leaf rust.
+Ruiru 11, which thrives on high elevations, is resistant to Coffee berry disease and leaf rust.

-Kent: grows on lower elevation and is vulnerable to coffee leaf rust.
+Kent grows on lower elevations and is vulnerable to coffee leaf rust.

 The varietal African K7, a French Mission Bourbon varietal (Coffea Arabica var bourbon), is grown in Muhoroni at the Lengetet Estate for trials.
 Robusta Coffee (Coffee canephora var. robusta) grows in the humid environments of Western Kenya.